Metalfusion/MediaWall/README.md

 # MediaWall - Interactive Media Display Application

-A full-screen media wall application that displays an auto-scrolling grid of videos and images with background music support.
-Perfect for creating dynamic visual displays, digital art installations, or simply enjoying your video and image collections in a unique way.
+A full-screen media wall web application that displays an auto-scrolling grid of videos and images with background music support.
+The media is loaded and served with metadata from local folders using a simple Python server.

 ## ✨ Features